Apply for a UConn IDEA Grant

 Supplemental Materials

-• Charts, figures, or graphics that illustrate key steps or elements of the research plan
+• Charts, figures, or graphics illustrating key components of the research plan

 • Sample lesson plans or educational modules

-• Audio recordings of performances or original music compositions
+• Audio recordings of performances or original compositions

 International Travel